cutthroat78/sionnach.xyz/content/ansible.md

 #### How to Specify Environment Variables

-##### Specifying for The Running of an Ansible Playbook
+##### Specifying for The Running of a Singular Ansible Playbook

 In Linux/Bash: ```ANSIBLE_GATHER=explicit ansible-playbook playbook.yml```

-Remember that with this method, the environment variable will only be used for this instance of running this playbook
+Remember that with this method, the environment variable will only be specified for this instance of running this playbook

 ##### Specify for Shell Session